October 24, 2022MAINTENANCE

 The best way to structure checklists is with the help of subheadings.
-Breakdown complex tasks into multi-step processes that are easy to follow.
+Break down complex tasks into multi-step processes that are easy to follow.
 And don’t be afraid to integrate photographs, color codes, and attached procedures to break up the redundancy of long pages (more on that in a moment).
-These elements will make your facility preventive maintenance checklists more reader-friendly.
+These elements will make your facility’s preventive maintenance checklists more reader-friendly.

-- Ensure all exits are clearly marked, with additional signage if needed.
+- Mark all exits clearly and add additional signage if complicated.

 - Test smoke and carbon monoxide detectors and change batteries yearly.